 Reaching peak change management maturity requires active executive involvement

-Moving from level 3: Organizational to level 4: Institutional, maturity is the biggest step-change of all and represents a substantial cultural shift for most organizations.
+Moving from level 3: Organisational to level 4: Institutional, maturity is the biggest step-change of all and represents a substantial cultural shift for most organisations.
 The key shift is that the capacity for change becomes the key metric when change leaders decide whether to implement a new initiative or not.
 Even the best change management processes will struggle to get traction if people are overwhelmed by the sheer volume of change.

 With a large program of changes, a lack of C-Suite oversight of capacity is high risk

 Identifying the volume and pace at which the organisation has the ability to successfully achieve change is a measure often overlooked within organisations.
 The tendency is to try and drive as many change projects through the organisation as quickly as possible.
 This leads to organisational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.

 Here we see a Value gap created between the business case expectations and the actual benefits achieved.